 Referral traffic is more constant and controllable, and website owners can gauge, through click-throughs, which sources are generating the most traffic.
 This ensures budget is being spent on the right sources and offers a greater ROI.

-- Websites full of spam
+- Those websites full of spam

 - Websites producing uninteresting content purely for keywords and links